zinefer/zinefer.github.com/content/posts/visual-regression-testing-for-hugo-with-github-ci-and-backstopjs/index.md

 ### Hugo installer helper

 We're going to be building the website with two different hugo versions so having a script that can install a specific version of hugo for us would be very helpful.
-Leaning on my past [post]({{< ref "/posts/install-latest-hugo-on-ubuntu-debian" >}}), here's what I came up with:
+Leaning on my past post about a [hugo install command]({{< ref "/posts/install-latest-hugo-on-ubuntu-debian" >}}), here's what I came up with:

 Create `install-hugo.sh`
 ```sh